AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/README.md

 ---

+### Prerequisites
+- Microsoft 365 tenant with Intune licenses assigned (e.g., Business Premium)
+- Devices must be Hybrid Azure AD Joined or Azure AD Joined
+- Network connectivity allowing devices to reach Intune endpoints
+- User accounts with appropriate permissions to enroll devices

+---

 ### Step 1 – Access the Intune Portal
 - Log in to the [Microsoft Endpoint Manager Admin Center](https://endpoint.microsoft.com/)
 - Confirm your admin account has the **Intune Administrator** role or equivalent

+> **Screenshot recommended:**
+> Capture the **Microsoft Endpoint Manager dashboard** showing your login and role for a professional environment overview.

 ---

 ### Step 2 – Configure Automatic Enrollment
 - Navigate to **Devices > Enroll devices > Automatic Enrollment**
 - Enable **MDM user scope** for targeted groups (e.g., All or specific Azure AD groups)
 - Save the configuration

+> **Screenshot highly recommended:**
+> Show the **Automatic Enrollment settings** page with MDM user scope enabled to prove configuration.

 ---

 ### Step 3 – Prepare Devices for Enrollment
 - Ensure devices are Hybrid Azure AD Joined or Azure AD Joined
 - Confirm devices are up to date with Windows Updates
 - Ensure device users have valid Intune licenses assigned

+> **Screenshot optional:**
+> You may include a screenshot of **Azure AD Licenses assigned** to users or a device’s update status for clarity.

 ---

 ### Step 4 – Enroll Devices
 - For new devices: during OOBE (Out-of-Box Experience), sign in with Azure AD credentials to auto-enroll
 - For existing devices: users sign in and enroll via **Settings > Accounts > Access work or school > Connect**
 - Alternatively, use Group Policy or provisioning packages for bulk enrollment if needed

+> **Screenshot highly recommended:**
+> Capture the **device enrollment process** on a client machine (Settings > Access work or school) showing a device connected and enrolled.

 ---

 ### Step 5 – Verify Enrollment Status
 - In the Endpoint Manager portal, go to **Devices > All devices**
 - Confirm devices appear with status **Compliant** or **Enrolled**
 - On client devices, run:

 ```powershell
 dsregcmd /status
 ```

 ## ✅ Step 3 – Apply Security and Compliance Policies via Intune
 🎯 Objective